 One critical word of caution — most countries outside the U.S. are “absolute novelty” countries.
 Applications must either be (a) filed in those countries before the invention is made public, (through publication, sale, or otherwise), or (b) the foreign application must be able to claim priority to a U.S. or PCT application filed before the invention was made public.

 Some countries, notably Japan, do not allow incorporation by reference.
-Thus, if one files a formal PCT or U.S. utility application claiming priority provisional application, and incorporating figures or other information by reference without actually inserting the information into the formal application, a subsequent filing in Japan will omit all of that referenced information.
+Thus, if one files a formal PCT or U.S. utility application claiming priority provisional application, and incorporates figures or other information by reference without actually inserting the information into the formal application, a subsequent filing in Japan will omit all of that referenced information.
 European practice does allow incorporation by reference, but the EPO will sometimes require the applicant to remove the incorporation statement, and literally add into the application whatever material is supposed to be incorporated.
-Thus, if one tried to incorporate by reference an entire textbook on pharmaceutical development, the EPO might well require that the applicant copy into the application all material that he is actually incorporating.
+Accordingly, there could be serious problem if one tried to incorporate by reference an entire textbook or chapter on pharmaceutical development.

-A relatively new regulation in Japan requires not only a listing of previously cited prior art, but also statements as to each reference.
+A Japanese regulation requires not only a listing of previously cited prior art, but also statements as to each reference.
+India requires a listing of all related prosecutions being prosecuted outside of India.

-Almost all foreign countries are “absolute novelty” countries, meaning that your application will be rejected if the invention was publicly known anywhere in the world before the filing date of the foreign application.
-Since US patents are published as of the issue date, the invention has already been disclosed to the public.
-One exception is where you filed a timely PCT application.
-PCT allows you to file foreign applications up to 30 months or more after the earliest claimed priority date.
-Even if your patent issued during that 30 month window, you can still file in PCT countries until the end of the 30 month window.
+Almost all foreign countries are “absolute novelty” countries, meaning that your application will be rejected if the claimed invention was publicly known anywhere in the world before the filing date of the foreign application.
+Since US patents are published as of the issue date, the invention is disclosed once the patent issues.

-If you really want to file a foreign application after your US patent issued, you will need to identify some additional features of the invention that are patentable over your previous disclosure, and file foreign on those features.
+Another possibility is that you can identify some additional features of the invention that are patentable over your previous disclosure.
+You can then file foreign applications claiming those features.

-Note that even if you failed to file foreign applications and failed to file your PCT application during the one-year deadline, you can still file foreign if your invention and application are still secret.
-In that case you simply re-file the US application, receive the foreign filing license, and then file the foreign applications claiming priority only to the re-filed US application.
+Still another possibility is that you can file foreign if your invention and application are still secret (i.e. not yet published).
+In that case you can abandon your US application to prevent publication, re-file the US application, receive the foreign filing license, and then file the foreign or PCT applications claiming priority to the re-filed US application.

-I am not aware of any countries that allow CIP practice similar to that permitted in the US.
+The US is the only country with a CIP practice.
 If you want to add new subject matter to an application, you need to file an entirely new application.
 Unfortunately, any previously published application, including your own, will likely be cited as prior art against the new application.

 Methods of doing business and computer software are also generally unpatentable abroad.
 But here again it is possible to secure claims in those areas through clever wording.

-U.S. and foreign claiming strategies are extensively covered in Strategic Patenting.
+These and other U.S. and foreign claiming strategies are extensively covered in the Green Fields Patenting and White Space Patenting books.

 When we file through the European Patent Office (EPO), all countries necessarily have the same claims (albeit as translations) because there is only one prosecution.
 Outside the EPO countries, however, the claims almost always vary from country to country.
 We could minimize the differences by conforming the claims in each country to a single updated set, but the degree of conformity would still be limited by the fact that the patent laws differ from country to country.
 In addition, conforming the claims in each country to a single updated set would mean that any obnoxious examiner in any country would have a choke hold on the breadth of claims in all countries, and the common claim set would be unnecessarily narrow.
 For all these reasons, we do end up with different claim sets across different countries, and that is the correct result.